eth-educators/eth-docker-docs/website/docs/Support/Update.md

 Then verify that the components are coming up okay again by looking at logs:
 - `./ethd logs -f consensus` for the consensus client
-- `./ethd logs -f validator` for the validator, if using Lighthouse or Prysm
+- `./ethd logs -f validator` for the validator client
-- `./ethd logs -f execution` for the execution client, if you are running one locally
+- `./ethd logs -f execution` for the execution client

-## Optional: Update just the execution client, instead of the entire "stack"

-Run:<br />
-`./ethd cmd build --pull execution`

-Then stop, remove and start the execution client:<br />
-`./ethd cmd stop execution && ./ethd cmd rm execution`<br />
-`./ethd up`